Simplified active substances

 - issue an invoice to the applicant for the initial estimated fee once the application has been validated

-- make a recommendation to the Secretary of State and Devolved Authorities as to whether the active substance can be included on the GB Simplified Active Substance List
+- make a recommendation to the Secretary of State and Devolved Authorities as to whether the active substance can be included as a simplified active substance on the GB Active Substance List

-When the evaluation of an application is completed, a decision will be made as to whether the active substance can be included on the GB Simplified Active Substance List.
-HSE will recommend that the active substance is not included on the List where:
+When the evaluation of an application is completed, a decision will be made as to whether the active substance can be included as a simplified active substance on the GB Active Substance List.
+HSE will recommend that the active substance is not included on the list where:

-it cannot be suitably demonstrated that the substance does not give rise to concern (ie it cannot be shown that the substance does not meet the criteria for concern given in Article 28 (2) of GB BPR)
+- it cannot be suitably demonstrated that the substance does not give rise to concern (such as where it cannot be shown that the substance does not meet the criteria for concern given in Article 28 (2) of GB BPR)

 Inclusion recommended